 There are many factors causing a toenail to grow into the skin.
 Most of the time, ingrown toenails happen because the toenails are cut in the wrong way.
 If you trim your toenails too short or at an angle, you may be more likely to get this condition.

 The type of shoes you wear is another important thing that can cause ingrown toenails.
 When people wear shoes that don't give their toes enough room, like high heels, they put too much pressure on their big toes.
 This can cause a toenail to grow into the skin.
 A small piece of cotton can be put under the nail to help ease the pain.
 In more serious cases, the nail may need to be taken off completely.
-As soon as you notice the signs of an ingrown toenail, you should schedule an appointment at Arbor - Ypsi Foot & Ankle Centers in Ann Arbor.
-Our doctors will be able to provide a quick treatment if your issue is mild and help you prevent ingrown nails in the future.
+As soon as you notice the signs of an ingrown toenail, you should schedule an appointment at Arbor - Ypsi Foot & Ankle Centers.
+Our doctors will be able to provide a quick Ingrown Toenail Treatment in Ann Arbor if your issue is mild and help you prevent ingrown nails in the future.

 Stop toenail Pain at its source

 When the corner or side of a toenail grows into the soft flesh, this is called an ingrown toenail.

 This causes pain, redness, swelling, and sometimes an infection.
 Most of the time, they happen on the big toe.
 Most of the time, you can take care of your own ingrown toenails.
 If the pain is very bad or getting worse, your doctor can take steps to make you feel better and help you avoid more serious problems.

 Prevent & Treat Ingrown Toenails

 If you experience extreme pain in your toe, see pus, or have inflamed skin that appears to be spreading, it is crucial that you consult one of our specialists immediately for an Ann Arbor Ingrown Toenail Treatment.